 Maine lodgings, campgrounds, restaurants, shops, museums and other attractions, have implemented recommendations from the state CDC and completed a safety checklist before opening to the traveling public.

-Right now, residents of New Hampshire, Vermont, Connecticut, New York & New Jersey can travel to Maine without providing a negative COVID-19 test result or quarantining.
+Right now, residents of New Hampshire, Vermont, Connecticut, New York, New Jersey & Massachusetts can travel to Maine without providing a negative COVID-19 test result or quarantining.
 We're asking everyone else to complete The Certificate of Compliance in order to visit safely.

 COVID-19 testing applies only to the adults in the travel party.
 Children 18 and under are not required to be tested.